 Note: If you want to start your availability at the half hour for hour long sessions, we recommend allowing clients to book appointments According to Service Duration.
 This is also the recommended set up if you have multiple services of different duration length.
 You can learn how to schedule hour sessions starting on the half hour in our guide: Managing your Availability.

 Other options on this page include:

-Important: When turning on Online Booking, if you've already enabled Client Portal access for your clients, you'll need to go into each client's Overview page, and click Edit > Client Portal.
+Important: When enabling online appointment requests, if you've already enabled Client Portal access for your clients, you'll need to go into each client's Overview page, and click Edit > Client Portal.
 You can then turn on the option to allow the client to book online and click Save.
-This will need to be turned on for each client individually if you granted them Client Portal access before enabling Online Booking.
+This will need to be turned on for each client individually if you granted them Client Portal access before enabling online appointment requests.

 Note: You can learn more about Stripe by viewing this guide: Getting started with Online Payments in SimplePractice.